 Safety skills to teach your kids start even before they even start cooking include washing.

-- Washing their hands, teach them to scrub under there nails too!
+- Washing their hands, teach them to scrub under their nails too!

 - Washing the counters or other surfaces that they will be using.